 After over three years of seeking it, we finally got a diagnosis.
 Our son, who is six now, was diagnosed with severe combined ADHD, Oppositional Defiant Disorder, Sensory Processing Disorder, Anxiety Disorder, and is twice exceptional.
 This was not in our “pretend scenario” for our life.

 Every day people stare, judge, reprimand, and assume.
 Rarely does anyone ask questions or offer encouragement without criticism.
 Our son’s disabilities are invisible and, sometimes, so are we.

 On any given day, our son may be sweet and thoughtful, picking wildflowers for me on our walk and, moments later, yelling across the park that I am “the dumbest, awfullest mommy.”
 We deal with rude comments from strangers and tantrums in the cereal aisle.
 Our son sometimes hurls toys with his insults and death threats with his crying fits.

 A Tough Combination

 We have been barred from preschools, asked to leave daycare, left off of birthday party invitations.
 We often depart early from family occasions, even from church.
-When you pair ADHD with ODD, you get a kind of aggression that most people outside of our tribe don’t comprehend.
+When you pair ADHD with behavior diagnosis such as DMDD or ODD, you get a kind of aggression that most people outside of our tribe don’t comprehend.
 And, truthfully, you don’t need to understand.
 Our kind of child isn’t for the average parent.
 If it weren’t for the few people in our corner, we may have fallen into depression, anger, and even family division.

 We know that we don’t get it all right.
 But we know that we were chosen to parent our son.
 He can be loud and temperamental and emotionally unstable at any time.
 He is also kind and loving, smart and hilarious, creative and inventive.
 I am his mom, and I am a warrior for my son.